science-collective/scoping-review/doc/reflections/luke-johnston.md

     again.
 The README's helped and setting up the targets infrastructure and pipeline I think will help us later on as the project continues.

+## 2024-06-06

+-   Progress has been going great, the use of a targets pipeline has really helped, especially after coming back to work on this after a while.
+There are some areas that I wish could be more automated, but I think that it might not really be possible for now.